 Grand Hyatt Tokyo

-Adjacent to the shopping, restaurants and museums at Roponngi Hills, this elegant high-rise hotel is just two kilometers from Tokyo Tower and a fourteen minute walk from Nogizaka Station.
+Adjacent to the shopping, restaurants and museums at Roponngi Hills, the Grand Hyatt Tokyo is just two kilometers from Tokyo Tower and a fourteen minute walk from Nogizaka Station.

 The Nagomi Spa and Fitness center features the latest equipment from TechnoGym® and a full range of high-tech cardio and strength-training equipment, including cardio machines, stationary bikes, dumbbells, and barbells.
 Personal training sessions are available.